 How does Cloud Assurance work?

 Our Cloud Assurance platform is a managed subscription service delivering end-to-end GxP cloud compliance.
-There are four distinct phases to Cloud Assurance: Vendor Audit, Implementation and Validation, Continuous Compliance and Compliant Platform.
-For the purpose of this blog, we will be covering the first three phases.
+There are three distinct phases to Cloud Assurance: Vendor Audit, Implementation and Validation, and Continuous Compliance.

 Vendor Selection & Vendor Audit